11 Top-Rated Tourist Attractions in Hiroshima

 A must-see when visiting Hiroshima Peace Memorial Park is the Peace Memorial Museum with its many chilling displays focusing on the atomic bombing of the city, as well as numerous exhibits dealing with the issue of world peace.
-Comprised of two rather starkly designed modern buildings, the museum contains numerous graphic exhibits conveying the stark reality of the atomic bombing, and takes about two hours to see in its entirety.
+Comprised of two rather starkly designed modern buildings, the museum contains numerous graphic exhibits conveying the terrible reality of the atomic bombing, and takes about two hours to see in its entirety.
 The east building tells of Hiroshima before and after the bombing, while the west building concentrates on the events of that fateful August day.
 One of the most popular of Hiroshima's tourist attractions, the Peace Memorial Museum attains more than a million visits a year from those wishing to learn about the city's destruction, the causes of the war, and its results.
 Note that major renovations are due for completion in the spring of 2019, and some buildings may be closed to the public during this time.

 Address: 1-2 Nakajima-cho, Naku-ku, Hiroshima, Chugoku 7300811